woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_introduction.md

 ## Troubleshooting ##

-* Nginx - Older configurations of Nginx can cause issues with the API, see [this issue](https://github.com/woothemes/woocommerce/issues/5616#issuecomment-47338737) for details
+* Nginx - Older configurations of Nginx can cause issues with the API, see [this issue](https://github.com/woothemes/woocommerce/issues/5616#issuecomment-47338737) for details.
-* ModSecurity - When activated may be blocking `POST`, `PUT` and `DELETE` requests, usually showing `501 Method Not Implemented` error, see [this issue](https://github.com/woothemes/woocommerce/issues/9838) for details
+* ModSecurity - When activated may be blocking `POST`, `PUT` and `DELETE` requests, usually showing `501 Method Not Implemented` error, see [this issue](https://github.com/woothemes/woocommerce/issues/9838) for details.

 ## Official Libraries ##